 - Longer roof life, better durability—coatings protect the roof substrate from destructive UV

-- Reduced maintenance costs over the life of the roof; and coatings can provide the added bonus of being a water-resistant barrier
+- Reduced maintenance costs over the life of the roof; and coatings can provide the bonus of being a water-resistant barrier

 - Better budget management due to predictable life extension of the roof (the opportunity to re-coat the roof rather than replace it)